-Coquerel Vineyard was founded by Brenda and Clay Coquerel in 2006 with the purchase of an existing vineyard on Tubbs Lane in Calistoga.
-Several years later they sold part of this vineyard and acquired one of their neighbor’s vineyard’s – today they have a total of 12 planted vineyard acres.
+Coquerel Family Wine Estates was founded by Brenda and Clay Coquerel in 2005 with the purchase of an existing vineyard on the north side of Tubbs Lane in Calistoga.
+Several years later they sold part of this vineyard and acquired one of their neighbor’s vineyards; one their nearly 20-acre property they have a total of 11 planted vineyard acres including 4 acres to Cabernet Sauvignon.
+The remainder of the varieties are Sauvignon Blanc, Verdelho, Petite Sirah and Tempranillo.
+This property is known as the Walnut Wash Vineyard.

-With a love for French wine, the Coquerel’s found Christine Barbe – a Napa Valley based winemaker originally from France who honors French wine-making tradition and techniques.
+With a love for French wine, the Coquerel’s bonded with Christine Barbe, a Napa Valley based winemaker originally from France who honors French wine-making tradition and techniques.
 If you’re a French winemaker who moves to Napa Valley, you quickly meet other winemakers from France.
-With Christine’s connections a number of their non estate vineyard sources are from French owned vintners that she personally knows.
+With Christine’s connections a number of their non estate vineyard sources were originally from French owned vintners that she personally knows.
+However, over the years the focus has shifted to now producing wines entirely from the estate.

-Each wine is divided up into small batches during the fermentation – using separate yeasts and then ultimately blended together.
-The focus is to preserve varieties’ characteristics – the wines are only filtered one time before bottling.
+Each wine is divided up into small batches during the fermentation using separate yeasts and then ultimately blended together.
+Their focus is to preserve varieties’ characteristics; the wines are only filtered one time before bottling.

-When your neighbor’s vineyard was owned by Prager Portworks it is no surprise that the varieties planted here are Portuguese and Spanish grapes.
-After purchasing this vineyard, the Coquerel’s decided to keep the varieties but make their own wine.
+The neighboring vineyard they acquired was previously owned by Prager Portworks; it is no surprise that some of the varieties planted here are Portuguese and Spanish grapes.
+After purchasing this vineyard, the Coquerel’s decided to keep these varieties but make their own wine.

 Select Wines

-The Napa winery who releases a white wine as their first vintage is rare indeed.
-After a few vintages of just producing white wines, with customer demand they realized they needed to produce a red wine.
-A Petite Sirah was their first red from the 2010 vintage, a Tempranillo and a Cabernet Sauvignon were later released.
+The Napa Valley winery who releases a white wine as their first vintage is rare indeed.
+We are aware of only several other Napa Valley producers or wineries who have done so including Stony Hill, Massican and Fluent Wine Company.
+After a few vintages of just producing white wines, with customer demand they realized they needed to also produce a red wine.
+A Petite Sirah was their first red wine from the 2010 vintage and a Tempranillo and a Cabernet Sauvignon were later released.
 Their flagship wine and the backbone of their production has been their estate Sauvignon Blanc.
-They produce two Sauvignon Blanc wines annually, one stainless steel fermented and the other aged in oak.

 —